typhdotcom/diaspora/README.md

 Closed-form Betti number for the wheel graph W_n.

 The wheel graph is a hub vertex (vertex 0) connected to every vertex of an n-cycle (vertices 1..n).
-This file proves a striking result:
+This file proves:

 ```
 b₁(W_n) = n